spechtstatt/EasyAliasNG/README.md

 # EasyAliasNG (Fork)
 **https://github.com/spechtstatt/EasyAliasNG**

+REMARK: Work in progress - so some stuff may not work - yet

 Forked version of EasyAlias.
 Adds
-- the possibility to execute the macro without selectin the spreadsheet explicitely
+- the possibility to execute the macro without selecting the spreadsheet explicitely
 - better error message in case of duplicates
 - correct handling of apostrophes (original git repo does not include this)